-At March 31, 2021, we have non-controlling equity investments or commitments in five jointly-owned LLCs/LPs which own MOBs.
+At June 30, 2021, we have non-controlling equity investments or commitments in five jointly-owned LLCs/LPs which own MOBs.
 We account for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities which we are the primary beneficiary nor do we have a controlling voting interest.
 The majority of these entities are joint-ventures between us and non-related parties that hold minority ownership interests in the entities.
 Each entity is generally self-sustained from a cash flow perspective and generates sufficient cash flow to meet its operating cash flow requirements and service the third-party debt (if applicable) that is non-recourse to us.
 Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures, leasehold improvements and debt financing.
 Although we are not obligated to do so, if approved by us at our sole discretion, additional cash funding is typically advanced as equity or member loans.
 These entities maintain property insurance on the properties.

-The following property table represents the five LLCs/LPs in which we own a non-controlling interest and were accounted for under the equity method as of March 31, 2021:
+The following property table represents the five LLCs/LPs in which we own a non-controlling interest and were accounted for under the equity method as of June 30, 2021:

 Name of LLC/LP Ownership Property Owned by LLC/LP Suburban Properties 33% St. Matthews Medical Plaza II Brunswick Associates (a.)(e.)
 74% Mid Coast Hospital MOB Grayson Properties (b.)(f.)
 95% Texoma Medical Plaza FTX MOB Phase II (c.)
-95% Forney Medical Plaza II Grayson Properties II (d.)(f.)
+95% Forney Medical Plaza II Gravson Properties II (d.)(f.)
 95% Texoma Medical Plaza II

-(a.)
-This LLC has a third-party term loan of \$9.2 million, which is non-recourse to us, outstanding as of March 31, 2021.
+- (a.)
+This LLC has a third-party term loan of \$9.1 million, which is non-recourse to us, outstanding as of June 30, 2021. - (b.)

-(b.)
 This building is on the campus of a UHS hospital and has tenants that include subsidiaries of UHS.
-This LP has a third-party term loan of \$13.3 million, which is non-recourse to us, outstanding as of March 31, 2021.

-(c.)
-We have committed to invest up to \$2.5 million in equity and debt financing, of which \$2.4 million has been funded as of March 31, 2021.
-During the first quarter of 2021, this LP paid off its \$4.7 million mortgage loan, upon maturity, utilizing pro rata equity contributions from the limited partners as well as a \$3.5 million member loan from us to the LP which was funded utilizing borrowings from our revolving credit agreement.

-- (d.)
-Construction on this MOB, which is located in Denison, Texas on the campus of a hospital owned and operated by a wholly-owned subsidiary of UHS, was substantially completed in December 2020.
-We have committed to invest up to \$4.8 million in equity and debt financing, none of which has been funded as of March 31, 2021.
-This LP entered into a \$13.1 million third-party construction loan commitment, which is non-recourse to us, which has an outstanding balance of \$12.4 million as of March 31, 2021. - (e.)
+This LP has a third-party term loan of \$13.2 million, which is non-recourse to us, outstanding as of June 30, 2021.
+Subsequent to June 30, 2021, we entered into an agreement whereby we plan to purchase the 5% minority interest in this LP from the third-party minority ownership partner.
+The transaction is expected to be completed on or before August 31, 2021 and upon completion of the minority ownership purchase we will own 100% of LP, as discussed below. - (c.)
+During the first quarter of 2021, this LP paid off its \$4.7 million mortgage loan, upon maturity, utilizing pro rata equity contributions from the limited partners as well as a \$3.5 million member loan from us to the LP which was funded utilizing borrowings from our revolving credit agreement. - (d.)
+Construction of this MOB, which is located in Denison, Texas on the campus of a hospital owned and operated by a wholly-owned subsidiary of UHS, was substantially completed in December 2020.
+We have committed to invest up to \$4.8 million in equity and debt financing, none of which has been funded as of June 30, 2021.
+This LP entered into a \$13.1 million third-party construction loan commitment, which is non-recourse to us, which has an outstanding balance of \$13.1 million as of June 30, 2021. - (e.)
 The LLC is the lessee with a third-party lessor under a ground lease for land. - (f.)
 These LPs are the lessees with UHS-related parties for the land related to these properties.